India Diesel Genset Market (2018-2023)-6Wresearch

-“With leading players innovating new and better products in this range for export as well as domestic market, the demand for diesel engines would grow across the country in near future,” Prakhar further added.
+“In India diesel genset market, 5 KVA-75 KVA segment has generated key revenue share in the overall market.
+Over the next six years, share of medium and high rating genset is expected to increase on account of deployment in manufacturing sector and usage in infrastructure development activities”, Prakhar further added.

-Some of the major companies in India diesel engine market include- Cummins, Ashok Leyland, Greaves Cotton, Simpson, Kirloskar, Tata Motors and Mahindra.
+Large scale metro projects and airport projects such as Navi Mumbai International Airport (NMIA) and Delhi metro expansion projects are expected to fuel the growth of high KVA rating diesel genset market in the country.
+Also, states such as Uttar Pradesh, Delhi, Bihar, Maharashtra and Telangana are generating key market demand.
+The major companies in India diesel genset market include- Cummins, Kirloskar, Mahindra and Caterpillar.

-“India Diesel Engine Market (2018–2023)” provides in-depth analysis with 94 figures and 40 tables covered in more than 150 pages.
-The report estimates and forecast the overall India diesel engine market by revenues, volume, Hp, applications such as automobile, agriculture, power, construction equipment, industrial and regions.
-The report also offer insights on competitive landscape, company profiles, market drivers and restraints.
+“India Diesel Genset Market (2018-2023)” provides in-depth analysis with 69 figures and 35 tables covered in more than 170 pages.
+The report estimates and forecast the overall India diesel genset market by revenue, volume, KVA rating, verticals, regions and states.
+The report also gives insights on competitive landscape, market share by companies, market trends, company profiles, market drivers and restraints.

 For Detailed Report Description & Sample Pages Visit: